dlwicksell/axiom/README.md

 ### Changelog ###
 * Added mcompile.vim file to support compiling MUMPS routines in Axiom
-* Fixed a typo in KBAWDUMP.m and mumps.vim
+* Fixed a typo in mktags
+* Added some info to mcompile.vim
+* Fixed a small bug in settings.vim